General and Fractional Hypertree Decompositions: Hard and Easy Cases: Efficient Approximation of FHW

+We have thus shown for $C \subseteq \tc(s)$, that $C$ is a $[B_s]$-component if and only if $C$ is a $[W]$-component.
+This concludes the proof of the lemma. \end{proof}

-We now adapt the HD algorithm from \cite{2002gottlob} to turn it into an FHD algorithm that searches for FHDs with $c$-bounded fractional part for some constant $c$ and satisfying the weak special condition.
-By Lemmas \ref{lem:CBounded} and \ref{lem:WeakSC} we know that for every hypergraph class $\classC$ with BIP and bounded degree, we may restrict our search to FHDs with $c$-bounded fractional part for appropriately chosen constant $c$ and satisfying the weak special condition.
-Moreover, an inspection of the transformation into normal form in \cite{2002gottlob} shows that the transformation into FNF can be done in such a way that it neither destroys the $c$-boundedness of the fractional part nor the weak special condition.
-Hence, in our FHD algorithm, we may restrict our search to FHDs in FNF with $c$-bounded fractional part and satisfying the weak special condition.
+{\bf A PTime algorithm for FHDs with $c$-bounded fractional part.} We now adapt the HD algorithm from \cite{2002gottlob} to turn it into an FHD algorithm that searches for FHDs with $c$-bounded fractional part for some constant $c$ and satisfying the weak special condition.
+By Lemmas \ref{lem:fhwCBounded} and \ref{lem:FHDweakSC}, we know that for any constants $k \geq 1$, $i \geq 0$, and $\epsilon > 0$, there exists a constant $c$ (which only depends on $k,i, \epsilon$) with the following property: for every hypergraph $H$ with $\iwidth{H} \leq i$, if $H$ has an FHD of width $\leq k$, then $H$ also has an FHD of width $\leq k + \epsilon$ with $c$-bounded fractional part and satisfying the weak special condition.
+Moreover, by Lemma \ref{lem:nf-fhw-approx}, the transformation into FNF can be done in such a way that it does not increase the width and preserves the $c$-boundedness of the fractional part and the weak special condition.
+Hence, in our Algorithm~\ref{alg:decompalg} ``\decomp'', we restrict our search to FHDs of width $\leq k + \epsilon$ in FNF with $c$-bounded fractional part and satisfying the weak special condition.
+Moreover, throughout the remainder of Section~\ref{sect:fhw-bip}, we assume that for every edge $e$ in a given hypergraph $H$, all subedges $e'$ of $e$ of size $|e'| \leq ki+c$ (cf.\ Lemma \ref{lem:FHDweakSC}) have already been added to $H$.

 \nop{**************************** Consider an FHD $\mcF= \left< T, (B_u)_{u\in T}, (\gamma_u)_{u\in T} \right>$ with these properties of some hypergraph $H$.
 For an arbitrary node $s \in T$, let $S = \{e \in E(H) \mid \gamma_s(e) = 1\}$ and let $B_s = B_1 \cup B_2$ with $B_1 = B_s \cap B(\gamma_s|_{S})$ and $B_2 = B_s \setminus B_1$.
 Moreover, by the weak special condition, $B(\gamma_u|_{S}) \cap V(T_s) \subseteq B_s$ holds. ****************************}